What can an abdominal X-ray diagnose?

 - Wear a hospital gown to avoid clothing obstructing the scan.

-- Avoid eating or drinking for a few hours if instructed by your doctor, especially if contrast dye will be used.
+- Avoid eating or drinking for a few hours if instructed by your doctor.

-- Inform your doctor if you’re pregnant or have had recent imaging tests that involved contrast material.
+- Inform your doctor if you’re pregnant or have had recent imaging tests using contrast.

 How does the procedure work?

-- Image capture – The X-ray machine will send a small burst of radiation to create an image.
+- Image capture – The X-ray machine sends a short burst of radiation.

 - Completion – The process usually takes 5–10 minutes.